23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Give joints the cold-hot treatment

-Shutterstock 234489295
+shutterstock 234489295

 You’ll need two containers for this treatment—but the relief is palpable and worth the trouble.
 Fill one container with cold water and a tray of ice cubs; the other with hot water at a temperature you can tolerate to touch.
 Starting with cold, immerse the aching joint for a minute, then switch to the hot water and immerse for 30 seconds.
 Keep switching from cold to hot for about 15 minutes, immersing the affected joint in each for 30 seconds each time.
 Finish with cold water and hold for a full minute.